pascallanger/DIY-Multiprotocol-TX-Module/README.md

 **[New PCB v2.3d!](https://github.com/pascallanger/DIY-Multiprotocol-TX-Module/tree/master/PCB%20v2.3d) available**

+Repository includes Kicad files of schematic and pcb.
 This is a variant of the Multipro V2.3c circuit design.
 It is basicly the same as the 2.3c board as far as component placement goes.
 What's changed is the added resistors for the serial protocol and also the addition of solder jumpers on the bottom of the board for the various options to connect the TX, RX, and PPM lines through them.